 I came across this site, some may know it, SSLLabs.
 I scanned my Docker hosted sites, and to my dismay, they had a ranking of B. This was unacceptable!

-Google is now ranking sites based on how secure they are (HTTPS as a ranking signal) and if you want that top search hit, you must use TLS.
+Google is now ranking sites based on how secure they are (HTTPS as a ranking signal) and if you want that top search hit, you must use Transport Layer Security (TLS).
 With free services like Let’s Encrypt, there are no reasons why all sites shouldn’t be running TLS.

 Great, so just enable TLS and you are golden, right?
 Nope.
 There are other considerations such as TLS version, Ciphers, and Headers.
 In this article I will review all the different secure recommendations from SSLLabs and how to apply them using Traefik.

 Rather jump right to the solution?
 Check out my docker image for Traefik: djpic/traefik.

 There are multiple versions of TLS a successor of secure sockets layer (SSL).
 Instead of going into every version, let’s just focus on what is relevant to this article.
 The current two versions that are considered secure are TLS 1.2 and TLS 1.3.
 Perfect!
 Just enable those two….nope.
 Each version has their own ciphers suites, in which many are considered insecure.
 Again to save some time, the recommenced ciphers for each version are below.

 Recommended ciphers for TLSv1.2:

 The visitor’s browser and remote web server negotiate which version and cipher is to be used for a particular connection.
 Unfortunately, not all legacy browsers support these secure protocols and ciphers.
 When a visitor uses a legacy browser, the web page / application will not load.
 Because of this lack of support, some administrators choose to allow the out-dated protocols and ciphers.
 Congratulations!
 This site only uses the recommend ciphers and versions therefore if you can view this site, your browser supports these ciphers.